Rtipper/city_explorer_api/README.md

 ## Change Log
-12.27.20 402PM Lab 6 completed with initial layout and code achieved per requirements 1.4.21 1PM Lab 7 completed with APIs added, code modified to incorporate new code and URLs for keys
+12.27.20 402PM Lab 6 completed with initial layout and code achieved per requirements 1.4.21 1PM Lab 7 completed with APIs added, code modified to incorporate new code and URLs for keys 1.7.21 9PM Added in schema.sql files for data table 1.8.21 TBD

 ### Lab 06
 - Setting up their repo.